 Note: To decode Dolby E audio metadata, the Dolby E option is required.
-See Enabling Options on page 495, for more information.
+This requires this option to be enabled (see the multiviewer's Installation & Service Manual for more information).

 To configure an audio monitor

 - 1 In the Layouts tab, click the audio monitor you want to configure. - 2 In the Properties pane, click the Audio scale box, under Appearance, and then select the appropriate audio scale from the list.